alexfernandez/alexfernandez.github.io/2023/climate-change-solutions.md

 so we can assume that the Earth gets around 300 K from the Sun, and it is linear: reducing sun heat by 1% would cool the Earth by 3 K (or 3 C).
+So knowing our proportion of mirrors from before:

+    ΔT(mirror) = T(Earth) * p(mirror) ≈ 300 K * 0.2% = 0.6 K.

-If we reflect 0.1% of the heat we might decrease the temperature by 0.3 degrees.
+If we reflect 0.2% of the heat we might decrease the temperature by around half a degree.
 Not a lot.
 So this little project is perhaps not worth the hassle, at least globally.